tesuji/tesuji-kernel-class/makeway/DESCRIPTION.md

 ## Notes

 These challenges use `/challenges/run.sh` as a starting point.
-They do not `vm` script like you might be used to.
+They do not use `vm` script at all.

-Your exploit binary will be loaded from a file name `exp` in the cwd.
+You might run `/challenges/run.sh <bin path>` to copy the exploit binary to the vm.
 In most cases, the exploit binary should be **statically** compiled since there is no glibc runtime inside the init rootfs.

 There are hints encoded in base64.
 However you should avoid hints and find the bug yourself.